 Investigations

-Crash incidents during Actually Smart Summon sessions
+Actually Smart Summon sessions resulting in low-speed impacts.

-NHTSA Preliminary Evaluation PE24033 — open, opened 2025-01-06 and involving the SMART.
+NHTSA Preliminary Evaluation PE24033 - closed, opened 2025-01-06 and involving the SMART.

 Vehicle: SMART